paulrobello/par_gpt/README.md

 par_gpt --show-config --debug -p -a Github -m "gpt-4o" "tell me a joke"

 # Groq vision model
-par_gpt -a Groq -m 'llama-3.2-90b-vision-preview' -c file -f PATH_TO_IMAGE "describe this image"
+par_gpt -a Groq -m 'llama-3.2-90b-vision-preview' -f PATH_TO_IMAGE "describe this image"

+# get image from url and answer question
+par_gpt -f "https://gratisography.com/wp-content/uploads/2024/10/gratisography-birthday-dog-sunglasses-1036x780.jpg" "describe the image"

 # Get context from url and answer question about it.
 Note does not currently use RAG so can be token heavy
 par_gpt --pricing -c url -f 'https://console.groq.com/docs/vision' "what model ids support vision"